CooperM125/nacculator/README.md

-      -fvp                  Set this flag to process as fvp data -ivp                  Set this flag to process as ivp data -np                   Set this flag to process as np data -f {cleanPtid,updateField,fixHeaders,replaceDrugId,getPtid,removePtid,fillDefault,removeDateRecord}, --filter {cleanPtid,updateField,fixHeaders,replaceDrugId,getPtid,removePtid,fillDefault,removeDateRecord}
+      -fvp                  Set this flag to process as fvp data -ivp                  Set this flag to process as ivp data -np                   Set this flag to process as np data -tfp                  Set this flag to process as tfp data -f {cleanPtid,updateField,fixHeaders,replaceDrugId,getPtid,removePtid,fillDefault,removeDateRecord}, --filter {cleanPtid,updateField,fixHeaders,replaceDrugId,getPtid,removePtid,fillDefault,removeDateRecord}
                             Set this flag to process the filter -file FILE            Path of the csv file to be processed.